ese5160/a14g-final-submission-t08-magic-curtain/README.md

         By employing debugging techniques, such as using the watermark function, and carefully reviewing and optimizing our code, we were able to overcome the memory allocation issue and ensure the proper functioning of the timer mode in our device.

-- Prototype Learnings
+- **Prototype Learnings**

-    - What lessons did you learn by building and testing this prototype?
+    - What lessons did our learn by building and testing this prototype?

-    - If you had to build this device again, what would you do differently?
+    - If we had to build this device again, what would us do differently?

         Through the process of building and testing our prototype, we gained valuable insights and learned important lessons that will shape our future development efforts.
         One crucial lesson we learned is the significance of thoroughly testing the power module at the initial stages of development.
 In our case, we encountered a challenge where we had mistakenly connected the SDA and SCL lines.
 However, if we had made a similar mistake with the 3V3 and 5V power lines, the consequences could have been catastrophic.
 Connecting the wrong voltage to sensitive components could have resulted in permanent damage to the hardware, rendering the device non-functional.
 This experience emphasizes the need for meticulous attention to detail and rigorous testing of the power module to ensure the safety and reliability of the device.